Deck the Halls (2006 film): Critical response

 Roger Moore of the Orlando Sentinel named it "A leaden slice of fruitcake, with about as much nutritional value," and concluding that "it's not worth working up a good hate over".
-Stephen Hunter remarked "I literally didn't count a single laugh in the whole aimless schlep," and suggested that the film should've been named Dreck the Halls instead.
+Stephen Hunter remarked "I literally didn't count a single laugh in the whole aimless schlep," and suggested that the film should have been named Dreck the Halls instead.
 Michael Medved named it the "Worst Movie of 2006."
 Finally, Richard Roeper, co-host of the television show Ebert & Roeper, wrote:

 "You can't believe how excruciatingly awful this movie is.
 It is bad in a way that will cause unfortunate viewers to huddle in the lobby afterward, hugging in small groups, consoling one another with the knowledge that it's over, it's over -- thank God, it's over. [...]
 Compared to the honest hard labor performed by tens of millions of Americans every day, a film critic's job is like a winning lottery ticket.
 But there IS work involved, and it can be painful -- and the next time someone tells me I have the best job in the world, I'm going to grab them by the ear, fourth-grade-teacher-in-1966-style, and drag them to see Deck the Halls."